m4r35n357/ODE-Playground/README.md

 #### Running c Tests

-The tests enforce a redundant web of densely interrelated functionality that cannot exist in the presence of coding errors! ;)
+The tests enforce a "redundant web of densely interrelated functionality that cannot exist in the presence of coding errors"!

 **libad-test** (c executable)